The Prudent Person Standard

 Keeping Property Separate and Records Clear

 Mixing custodial property with personal assets is not allowed.
 Arizona requires the custodian to keep the minor's property clearly identifiable and distinct from everything else.
-Securities can be held in street name at a brokerage, but the custodial designation must be maintained.
+Securities can be held in street name at a brokerage, but the custodial designation must stay in place.
 Real property must be recorded with the proper UTMA language.

 A custodian at all times shall keep custodial property separate and distinct from all other property in a manner sufficient to identify it clearly as custodial property of the minor.

 A.R.S. § 14-7662(D)Record-keeping is equally important.
-The custodian must maintain records of every transaction, including the information needed to prepare the minor's tax returns.
+The custodian must maintain records of every transaction.
+This includes the information needed to prepare the minor's tax returns.
 A parent, legal representative, or any minor who is at least fourteen can request to inspect those records at reasonable intervals.
-This transparency protects everyone involved and helps ensure the custodian is fulfilling their responsibilities.
+This transparency protects everyone involved.